-IMF programme blamed for the Cedi’s decline
+IMF programme blamed for the cedi’s decline

 That situation prevented the Bank of Ghana (BoG) from entering the foreign currency market to stabilise the Cedi.

-Prof. Bokpin made the comment on a local radio station that was monitored by the Ghana News Agency (GNA) over the weekend.
+Prof. Bokpin commented on a local radio station that was monitored by the Ghana News Agency (GNA) over the weekend.

 “This limits the ability of the central bank to be in the market and fight off the depreciation through our reserves.